ImpromptuNinjas/ZStd/README.md

 ## Features:
 * Compression and decompression
+  - Dictionary support
   - Managed streams into streams of frames
   - Byte arrays and spans into frames
   - Byte arrays and spans into blocks (without frames)
 * Generation of dictionaries from a collection of samples
+* Loading and saving of dictionaries to and from streams, arrays and spans
 * Helpers for collection of dictionary samples and training
 * Training will automatically tune unspecified dictionary parameters

-Take at the unit tests to explore its behavior in different situations.
+Take a look at the unit tests to explore its behavior in different situations.

 This is in the middle stages of development, and features may be added over time.

 ### Known Issues:
 * Currently the native dependencies are shipped with this NuGet package for all platforms.
-  <small>_Separate NuGet runtime packages should be created to provide each specific platform dependency._</small>
+  _Separate NuGet runtime packages should be created to provide each specific platform dependency._
 * Coverage currently stands at 50%.
 Critical path coverage is high.
   Coverage of non-critical path operations is low.
 * The GC is not yet automatically made aware of unmanaged memory usage.